Cirkit Designer Logo

 Operating Voltage 3.3V

-Input Voltage (VIN) 5V (via USB) or 7-12V (via external power supply)
+Input Voltage (VIN) 5V (via USB or external power supply)

-Power Consumption Ultra-low power consumption with multiple power modes
+Power Consumption Ultra-low power (varies by mode)

 Dimensions 51mm x 25.4mm